 Blackstone 4-burner 36-inch griddle cooking station — $399

 With 756 square inches of cooking space, across four burners, and thanks to an easy-ignite button, this griddle is ready to sear, cook, grill, and roast.
 It outputs 15,000 BTUs with each burner, for a total of 60,000 BTUs in low-to-high variations.
 High-strength caster wheels make it easy to move and lock to keep the griddle stable and in one place while you cook.

 How To Choose A Grill

 Gas grills are the most popular type of outdoor grill.
 Most are designed for use with propane, but some of them run on natural gas from your utility provider.
 Gas grills are best for quick and easy use — that is, they heat up much faster than charcoal grills and are way less messy.
-The main disadvantage of gas grills is they lack in flavor when compared to charcoal grills.
+The main disadvantage of gas grills is they lack flavor when compared to charcoal grills.

 Charcoal grills use briquettes as fuel, which means they take more time to heat up.
 Briquettes are also more expensive than propane.
-However, if you don’t mind the extra prep time, cost, and cleanup, the flavor that charcoal provides cannot be matched by a gas or electric grill.
+However, if you don’t mind the extra prep time, cost, and grill cleaning, the flavor that charcoal provides cannot be matched by a gas or electric grill.
 Also, charcoal burns at a higher temperature than gas, so you can achieve a great sear on meats with charcoal as a heat source.

 Electric grills are powered by electricity and heat food using heated grill plates.
 Though not incredibly popular for cooking outside, electric grills are useful for people who live in apartments or other areas that prohibit gas or charcoal grills.
 Obviously, electric grills produce food that lacks that smoky flavor that charcoal grills provide.
 The upside?
 Electricity is cheaper than charcoal or propane.
 However, not all outdoor areas have an easily accessible outlet to plug in to.